-The onslaught of cannabis regulation changes has made the market difficult to navigate in a fully compliant way.
+The onslaught of cannabis regulation changes has made the market difficult to navigate in a fully compliant way – especially as a cannabis delivery service.
 If you feel as though there are adjustments being made on a daily basis, you’re in the same boat as the rest of the industry!
 Lucky for you, we’ve broken down the 5 biggest changes that your delivery service needs to know about in order to stay compliant and be successful!

 The initial emergency regulations that were proposed by the Bureau limited the amount of product capable of being transported to a mere $3,000 in retail value.
 This not only limited the amount of product that a delivery driver could carry in their delivery kit, but resulted in an inefficient way of making deliveries.